-What a great year 2018 was for IoT!
-After launching over 1,300 full-fledged IoT projects in the past year, we gained some important insights.
-We saw an increase, not only in awareness but in IoT implementation, globally.
+What a great year 2018 was for IoT.
+After launching more than 1,300 full-fledged IoT projects in the past year, we gained important insights.
+We saw an increase not only in awareness, but in IoT implementation, globally.
 Smart buildings and cities are increasingly making their presence known, while IoT platforms are becoming more connected and intuitive.

 What are the most popular sensors used in IoT?

-Keeping in mind that the end goal for most customers is to reduce cost, these popular sensors aid them in reaching that goal.
+Keeping in mind that the end goal for most customers is to reduce costs, these popular sensors aid them in reaching that goal.

 The Top 4 most used sensors are: